Aerial view of Rio de Janeiro with Sugarloaf Mountain, Guanabara Bay, and cityscape

 • Passport Validity: Your passport must be valid for at least 6 months beyond your intended departure date and have at least two blank pages.

-• Proof of Onward Travel: You may be asked for proof of onward or return travel (e.g., flight tickets) and proof of sufficient funds for your stay.
+• Proof of Onward Travel: You may be asked for proof of onward travel (e.g., flight tickets) and proof of sufficient funds for your stay.

 • Extension: It is possible to request an extension of your stay while in Brazil, typically up to a maximum total stay of 180 days per year.
 This must be done in person at a Federal Police office before your initial visa/entry stamp expires.
 Extensions are not guaranteed and are reviewed on a case-by-case basis.